Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes: Concluding remarks

-{\bf Acknowledgements}~~We appreciate Alex Ghitza for helpful discussions on Eisenstein-Jacobi integers.
+{\bf Acknowledgements}~~We thank the anonymous referees for bringing \cite{ABF, Shin} to our attention and appreciate Alex Ghitza for helpful discussions on Eisenstein-Jacobi integers.
 Zhou was supported by a Future Fellowship (FT110100629) and a Discovery Project Grant (DP120101081) of the Australian Research Council, as well as a Shanghai Leading Academic Discipline Project (No. S30104).

 {

 }